SapwoodStudio/Transmogrifier/docs/src/general_usage.md

     When the batch conversion finishes, you should now be able to find the same number of export files as Transmogrifier predicted in the `Forecast`.
 You can verify the conversion manually or by reviewing the `Conversion Summary` CSV file ![Getting_started_General_Usage_4_Conversion_Summary.png](assets/images/Getting_started_General_Usage_4_Conversion_Summary.png).

     ![Getting_started_General_Usage_7.gif](assets/images/Getting_started_General_Usage_7.gif)

+    !!! success "That's the jist of how Transmogrifier works."